rulatir/md5state/README.md

 # md5state
-Like md5sum, but also records (and later checks for) file nonexistence.
+Like md5sum, but also optionally records (and eventually will check for) file nonexistence.

 ```
 Usage: